mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

 !!! question "Can I test the actions menu?"

-    For internally tests in MPS, there is the following code:
+    For internal tests in MPS, there is the following code:

     ```java
     list<TransformationMenuItem> items = MenuLoadingUtils.loadNamedMenu(editor component, node-ptr/WithExecutableAction/, "test location");